Special Educational Needs and Disability Information Report

 We will follow the graduated approach and the four-part cycle of assess, plan, do, review.

-The class or subject teacher will work with the SENDCo to carry out a clear analysis of the student’s needs.
+The class or subject teachers will work with the SENDCo to carry out a clear analysis of the student’s needs.
 This will draw on:

 The teacher’s assessment and experience of the student